Pilot &

 Phases

-The Sacred Presence Initiative unfolds in four phases, from foundational research to regional expansion.
+The Sacred Presence Initiative unfolds in four phases β from foundational AI research to full ecclesiastical deployment.

 Full pilot with a participating diocese.
-Full sacramental preparation modules.
+Four complete biblical scenes: Sermon on the Mount, the Last Supper, Gethsemane, and the Road to Emmaus.
 Data collection on spiritual formation outcomes.
 Peer-reviewed publication of evaluation findings.

 Expansion to multiple dioceses in Latin America, Spain, and the United States.
 Publication of the Sacred Presence Framework as an open standard for immersive Catholic spiritual technology.